 There are three major political parties:

 — Peoples Empowerment Party (PEP)

 The party winning the most seats becomes the lead party.
-The leader of the winning party (assuming he has also won a seat in the Assembly) becomes the Prime Minister.
-Should the reining party leader not win entry into the House of Assembly during the legislative elections, the party must elect another to take his place as head of government.
+The leader of the winning party (assuming he has also won a place in the Assembly) becomes the Prime Minister.
+Should the reigning party leader not gain entry into the House of Assembly during the legislative elections, the party must elect another to take his place as head of government.

 It is the responsibility of the Prime Minister to: